 The Andaman coast (Phuket, Krabi, Phi Phi, Lanta) sees the worst rain May through October.
 The Gulf side (Koh Samui, Koh Phangan, Koh Tao, Hua Hin) is opposite, with the wetter months running roughly October to December.
 Crossing the Gulf to Samui in late October is a real consideration.

 Two festivals to plan around.
-Songkran (April 13-15) is the Thai New Year water festival, where Bangkok, Chiang Mai, and Phuket effectively become 3-day water-fight zones.
+Songkran (April 13-15) is the Thai New Year water festival, where Bangkok, Chiang Mai, and Phuket effectively become water fight zones for three days.
 Older kids love it, toddlers are easily overwhelmed, and travel between cities those three days is hard.
-Loy Krathong (full moon in November, dates vary year to year) is the floating-lantern festival, vivid for any age and especially photographable in Sukhothai and Chiang Mai (where it pairs with Yi Peng sky lanterns).
+Loy Krathong (full moon in November, dates vary year to year) is the floating lantern festival, vivid for any age and especially photographable in Sukhothai and Chiang Mai (where it pairs with Yi Peng sky lanterns).

-Avoid late March to mid-April in Chiang Mai due to the burn-off smog season, which is unhealthy for kids with asthma.
+Avoid late March to mid-April in Chiang Mai due to the crop burning smog season, which is unhealthy for kids with asthma.
 Substitute Chiang Rai or skip the north entirely those weeks and add beach time.

 The elephant question, answered honestly for kids

 Your kid will ask about elephants on day one.
 The trade is real and the answer is unambiguous.
-SHA Thailand recommends ethical-only elephant sanctuaries that do not offer riding, do not breed in captivity, and do not perform shows.
-Elephant Nature Park outside Chiang Mai is the longest-running example.
+SHA Thailand recommends ethical elephant sanctuaries that do not offer riding, do not breed in captivity, and do not perform shows.
+Elephant Nature Park outside Chiang Mai has run the longest of any in the country.
 Boon Lott’s Elephant Sanctuary in Sukhothai is smaller and more remote.
 Both rescue former logging and tourist elephants and let visitors feed and walk alongside them without riding.

-If your trip skips Chiang Mai entirely, the Phuket Elephant Sanctuary (in the north of the island near Khao Phra Thaeo) operates on the same ethical model and runs half-day visits.
+If your trip skips Chiang Mai entirely, the Phuket Elephant Sanctuary (in the north of the island near Khao Phra Thaeo) operates on the same ethical model and runs half day visits.
+Find an ethical elephant sanctuary day near your base before you go, since the better ones cap daily visitor numbers and fill weeks ahead.

 Where to stay across the country